 Where do I get this medication?

 Procarbazine is available through select specialty pharmacies.
 Your oncology team will work with your prescription drug plan to identify an in-network specialty pharmacy for distribution of this medication and shipment directly to your home.

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals without prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, are also available.
 Your care team can help you find these resources, if they are available.

 Possible Side Effects of Procarbazine

 There are a number of things you can do to manage the side effects of procarbazine.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)